juseg/juseg.github.io/_pages/contact.md

   [Zenodo](https://zenodo.org).
 The links can be found in my [publications](/publications/) list.
   Of course, if data you need are missing, please ask.

-Are you looking for a job?
-: No. I have got a job now.
-More on that in the blog soon.